rweigel/stats/notes.md

 P(A|B) = \frac{P(A\cap B)}{P(B)}
 $$

-We were given that the probability of a student having a Visa is 0.5; the probability of a student having a MasterCard is 0.4; and the probability that they have both is 0.25.
+We were given that the probability of a student having a Visa is 0.5; the probability of a student having a MasterCard is 0.4; and the probability of a student having both is 0.25.

 We were asked to find the probability that the student has a Visa but not a MasterCard.